If you wear your finest clothes and stay in your room, would anyone say that you look nice or compliment you?

 - MasterCard: Your Flexible Friend

-If you notice, Apple always presents its new devices in 3.
-Just like the new iPhone X. In the end, they appeared to be Xs, Xs Max & XR.
+If you notice, Apple always presents their new devices in 3.
+Just like the iPhone X. In the end, they appeared to be Xs, Xs Max & XR.

 You can use this same rule in your email marketing by inserting three images of your product in your announcement email.

-If you cannot place 3 images in a row or 3 items in one photo, then you should try at least to divide the text into 3 columns for better perception.
+If you cannot place 3 images in a row or 3 items in one photo, then you should try at least to divide the text into 3 sections or columns for better perception.

 Besides your email content, you can also implement the same rule when writing your email subject lines.
 It would help increase your open rates.